mduez/mduez.github.io/docs/Teaching/why-religious-ed.md

 *Having presented the objections, I will now attempt to complete the disputation on my own.
 In the next piece, I make a brief appeal to authority for my own position.*

 **On the contrary,** It is written "All Scripture, inspired of God is profitable to teach, to reprove, to correct, to instruct in justice."
 (2 Timothy 3:16), which shows that study of revelation beyond the bare-bones communicated to a child is profitable to the faithful.
-Furthermore, Pope St. Peter commends us to "be ready always to give an answer to every man that asketh you a reason of the hope that is in you" (1 Peter 3:15), which indicates that we should be not able to state the faith but also to defend and commend it to unbelievers.
+Furthermore, the first pope commends us to "be ready always to give an answer to every man that asketh you a reason of the hope that is in you" (1 Peter 3:15), which indicates that we should be not able to state the faith but also to defend and commend it to unbelievers.

 *Now I explain my position.*